 There are various practical uses for DNA sequencing, including research, drug development, biomarker analysis and therapeutic decision making.
 Each application is better suited for different types of sequencing.
 For example, when studying complex organisms with little reference data, long-read sequencing on a third-generation NGS platform is probably the most appropriate option.

 Furthermore, before samples can be analysed, they must be treated and prepared.
 Sample preparation processes differ depending on the type of sequencingbeing performed because each technology has unique considerations.
-For more information about sample preparation for NGS, check out the Sample Preparation Guide for MPS report.
-It was written by David I Smith of the Mayo Clinic, and includes information about a variety of preparation topics, from the isolation of nucleic acids to the generation of several different types of NGS libraries.
-Download it here:
+For more information about sample preparation for NGS, check out the Sequencing Buyer’s Guide.

 Second-generation NGS technologies, of the kind developed by Illumina and others, can be grouped into two major categories – sequencing by hybridization or sequencing by synthesis.
 Sequencing by hybridization is an approach whereby a collection of overlapping oligonucleotide sequences is assembled together to determine the DNA sequence.
 Sequencing by synthesis technology uses a polymerase or ligase enzyme to incorporate nucleotides with a fluorescent tag, which are then identified to determine the DNA sequence.

 Diagram to show the principle of sequencing by synthesis: a) flow cell; b) incorporation of nucleotides results in fluorescence emission; c) zoomed in flow cell showing different nucleotides associated with their specific colour.
 Image credit: G. Untergasser, 2019